-My main research interests are within Autism Spectrum Disorders.
+Historically, my main research interests have been within Autism Spectrum Disorders.
 Specifically, since the day I first heard the term, I have been grappling with the question “What is Autism?”.
-In trying to answer this, my research has taken me to explore gender differences in Autism, and increasingly social development and emotional literacy within Autism.
+In trying to answer this, my research has taken me to explore gender differences in Autism, and the overlap between autism and co-occoring conditions.

-My undergraduate research training focused on the scientific method, study design, the use of univariate and multivariate statistical models, and academic writing and critiquing.
-My Masters furthered my undergraduate training, but allowed me to develop a greater understanding of Qualitative Methods, in particular Template Analysis and Interpretive Phenomenological Analysis.
-It also provided greater insight and experience of conducting research in clinical settings.
-My Doctoral training has provided introductions to more advanced techniques, such as Structural Equation Modeling and Meta-Regression, but has focused on project management.
+My undergraduate research training focused on the scientific method, research study design, the use of univariate and multivariate statistical models.
+My Masters furthered my undergraduate training and allowed me to develop a greater understanding of qualitative methods, in particular Template Analysis and Interpretive Phenomenological Analysis.
+It also provided experience of conducting research in clinical settings, including NHS ethical and R+D approval, and accessing and handling confidential patient information for research purposes.
+My Doctoral training provided training on more advanced techniques, such as Structural Equation Modeling and Meta-Regression, and has focused on project management.
 In total, I have completed 70 B level credits, 60 M level credits, and 80 D level credits of research training, in addition to an extended dissertation/thesis for each course.

 Full details of my publications can be seen here